Need for Volunteers

 - Crime Scene Preservation

-After ten days of training at Camp Rhino, you are allocated to one of 26 custodian farms scattered throughout the country.
+After ten days of training at Camp Rhino, you are allocated to one of the various custodian farms scattered throughout the country.
 Farm sizes varies from 10 000 – 70 000ha each.
 You will assist in various aspects of our fight against poaching.
 You will take part in daily anti-poaching activities i.e. patrolling the farm on foot, horseback or quad bike; manning an observation post, manning checkpoints; tracking and observing rhino behavior; conducting camp duties or man one of our control rooms.